addresskrish/anime-website/README.md

-# Anime Show Website
+# Anime Website

-Welcome to the Anime Show Website project!
+Welcome to the Anime Website project!
 This website showcases popular anime shows with information and images, providing a visually appealing and user-friendly interface.
 Built with HTML, CSS, JavaScript, and the Swiper.js library, this project aims to deliver a smooth and engaging user experience.

 ## Features